ibrahimy353/nextjs-blogger2/posts/AWS-Next-js-Blog.md

 ---
 title: 'AWS amazon cloud with Next Js Blog'
+description: 'How to Host the Next Js Blog on AWS S3 for free.'
 date: 'March 28, 2023'
-subtitle: 'How to Host the Next Js Blog on AWS S3 for free.'

 ---
 ## COMING SOON